RestAuth/server/doc/config/multiple-instances.rst

 Running multiple instances
 --------------------------

-You might need to run multiple instances of RestAuth on the same host.
+You might want to run multiple instances of RestAuth on the same host.
 This would mean that you effectively have two RestAuth servers (e.g. :samp:`auth.example.com` and :samp:`auth.example.org`), each with their own users, groups and services.
 You could maintain two completely separate installations (maybe even on separate hosts), but that would require twice the maintenance.
 This page is dedicated to documenting (known) configuration tips regarding this problem.

 General introduction
 ====================